Now Hiring - Community Outreach Coordinator

 To apply for this exciting job opportunity, please go to the County's online application system at http://jobs.smcgov.org.
 Once there you will complete a portion of the County Employment Application Form.
 Then you must attach the following documents in Word or PDF format:

-Responses to these three Supplemental Questions (2 page total limit):
+Responses to these three Supplemental Questions (2-page limit total):

-- Explain what the word "community" means to you and describe a past experience that deepened your understanding of community.
-Then, if applicable, explain your experience with community outreach and engagement, especially using your bilingual skills.
+Explain what the word "community" means to you and describe a past experience that deepened your understanding of community.
+Then, if applicable, explain your experience with community outreach and engagement.

-If you are currently on the County's website, you may click the "Apply" button.
+If you are currently on the County's website, you may click the "Apply Online" button above or below.
 If you are not on the County's website, please go to http://jobs.smcgov.org to apply.
 Incomplete applications, i.e., applications without the three attachments, will not be considered.

 For additional information regarding the application process, please call (650) 363-1938 or (650) 363-4385.

 Final Closing Date for Application Submissions: Wednesday, February 14, 2018, at 11:59 pm